 Submit your appeal to your health plan!
 Keep a copy of anything you send to the plan and write down the date you sent it.
-When you speak with insurance representatives regarding your appeal, take detailed notes of your phone conversations (e.g., dates, names, and call reference numbers).
+When you speak with insurance representatives regarding your appeal, take detailed notes of your phone conversations (e.g. dates, names, and call reference numbers).

-\\ When your plan finishes its review of your internal appeal, it must provide you with a written decision and the reasons for it.
-The decision must also explain your additional appeal rights. \\
+When your plan finishes its review of your internal appeal, it must provide you with a written decision and the reasons for it.
+The decision must also explain your additional appeal rights.

-If you have any more questions or need further assistance appealing your health plan's decision, please call our Helpline at 888-614-5400.
-Be sure to mention that you've called before so that we can see all the information we have about your case.
+If you have any questions, please call CHA helpline at 888-614-5400.
+Be sure to say that you have called before so that we can see all the information we have about your case.